Yorko/Yorko/README.md

 - Jan 2017 - Jun 2018.
 Worked as a Data Scientist @ Russian IT giant Mail.Ru Group
 - Jun 2018 - Apr 2020.
 Worked as a Data Scientist focusing on NLP @ KPN, the Netherlands
 - 2017 - curr.
 Leading open Machine Learning course [mlcourse.ai](https://www.kaggle.com/kashnitsky/mlcourse)
 - Apr 2020 - curr.
-Working as a Senior ML Scientist focusing on NLP @ Elsevier, the Netherlands
+Working as a Senior ML Scientist focusing on NLP @ RELX, the Netherlands